alanyoshida/shortcuts/vim.md

   then ESC for apply

 ## Commands from shell
-:! command %     - Execute command from shell, % beeing the file
+:! command %     - Execute command from shell, % beginning the file
 :r ! ls -ls /home    - Get the output and send to vim